gopheracademy/gopheracademy-web/content/advent-2018/llvm-ir-and-go.md

 series = ["Advent 2018"]
 +++

+1. Quick primer on LLVM IR
+2. LLVM IR libraries in Go
+3. Building a toy compiler in Go
+4. Inspirational projects
+5. Further resources

 <!-- TODO: remember to update date to 2018 -->
 <!-- TODO: add table of contents? -->